shafeequeq/SimpleToDoApp_Revised/README.md

 The following **additional** features are implemented:

+* [X] MVP Pattern.
+Clean segregation of MODEL - VIEW.
+Custom Adapter implementation.
+Interface agnostic to persistence layer, can be local or remote in future.
-* [X] Android Persistence Pattern involving Room , Dao and LiveData!
+* [X] Android Persistence Pattern involving Room , Dao.
 * [X] Slide left to delete ; Slide right to edit.
 * [X] Loading initial data from JSON source!
 * [X] Clean interfaces defined for Task.
 Will plugin Google Task API in future to save tasks to Cloud back-end.